 - Bilingual Judges

-If you are bilingual -- particularly Spanish, Chinese or Hindi speakers -- we need your help!
+If you are bilingual -- particularly Spanish, Hindi, Chinese, Tagalog, Korean, Polish, Russian, Ukrainian, Arabic, Gujarati, and Urdu speakers -- we need your help!
 In accordance with federal law, the Clerk’s Office assigns bilingual judges to precincts in suburban Cook County with high concentrations of Spanish, Chinese and Hindi-speaking voters who are not proficient in English.

 After submitting the application, you must print out the signature consent form, get the required signatures and either hand it to your high school coordinator, fax it or email it to us.